 - Queen Square - In addition to the square’s unique architectural achievements, guests will learn about Jane Austen’s brief stay at No. 13 in 1799.

 - The Circus - A masterpiece by the John Wood architects, inspired by prehistoric stone circles and designed to emulate Rome’s Coliseum.
-Guests will discover more about this iconic site’s uniqueness.
-Construction began in 1754.
+Guests will explore the uniqueness of this iconic site, with work beginning in 1754.

-- Assembly Rooms - Grand public and ballrooms where the fashionable Regency period society gathered.
-The ballrooms, octagon, card room, and tea room continue to host numerous events.
+- Assembly Rooms - Grand public and ballrooms where Regency-era fashionable society gathered.
+The ballrooms, octagon, card room, and tea room continue to host many events.

-- The Roman Baths - Bath’s main landmark, dating from the 1st century AD, features the impressive Roman temple of Sulis Minerva and pools.
-It is recommended that guests book audio tours for the Roman Baths separately, either before or after the tour.
-Adjacent to the baths is a symbol of the city’s Georgian Period golden age - the Pump Room - where the fashion-conscious elite gathered for balls, tea, and to ‘take the waters.’
+- The Roman Baths - Bath’s main landmark, dating from the 1st century AD, featuring the impressive Roman temple of Sulis Minerva and pools.
+Guests are encouraged to book audio tours for the Roman Baths separately, either before or after the tour.
+Adjacent to the baths is a symbol of the city’s Georgian golden age - the Pump Room - where the fashion-conscious elite gathered for balls, tea, and to ‘take the waters.’
 It was here that Catherine and Isabelle often met in Jane Austen’s novel ‘Northanger Abbey.’

 - Multilingual guide (English/German)